pagkly/Zed/Investopedia3/Widely Held Fixed Investment Trust (WHFIT) Definition.md

 ## Other Types of Investment Companies

-The [U.S. Securities and Exchange Commission (SEC)](https://www.investopedia.com/terms/s/sec.asp) considers unit investment trusts one of three types of investment companies, along with mutual funds and [closed-end funds](https://www.investopedia.com/terms/c/closed-endinvestment.asp).
+The [[U.S. Securities and Exchange Commission (SEC)]](https://www.investopedia.com/terms/s/sec.asp) considers unit investment trusts one of three types of investment companies, along with mutual funds and [[closed-end funds]](https://www.investopedia.com/terms/c/closed-endinvestment.asp).
 Like mutual funds, widely held fixed investment trusts offer investors an opportunity to purchase shares in a diversified portfolio of underlying assets at a lower cost and with less hassle than it would take to build the portfolio independently.
 Unlike mutual funds, widely held fixed investment trusts offer a static portfolio of assets.
 They also specify a termination date on which the trust will sell the underlying assets and distribute the proceeds to investors.

-The U.S. Internal Revenue Service generally treats widely held investment trusts as [pass-through entities](https://www.investopedia.com/terms/f/flow-through.asp) for tax purposes.
+The U.S. Internal Revenue Service generally treats widely held investment trusts as [[pass-through entities]](https://www.investopedia.com/terms/f/flow-through.asp) for tax purposes.
 Because of this, the trust itself does not pay taxes on its earnings.
 Instead, individuals who invest in the trust receive a Form 1099 detailing their annual earnings and must pay taxes on those amounts as they would any other earned income.

 ## Widely Held Mortgage Trusts

-One common variety of widely held fixed investment trust, the widely held mortgage trust, offers portfolios consisting of [mortgage](https://www.investopedia.com/terms/m/mortgage.asp) assets.
-In these cases, the trust typically purchases a [pool of mortgages](https://www.investopedia.com/terms/m/mortgage_pool.asp) or other similar debt instruments tied to real estate.
+One common variety of widely held fixed investment trust, the widely held mortgage trust, offers portfolios consisting of [[mortgage]](https://www.investopedia.com/terms/m/mortgage.asp) assets.
+In these cases, the trust typically purchases a [[pool of mortgages]](https://www.investopedia.com/terms/m/mortgage_pool.asp) or other similar debt instruments tied to real estate.
 Investors earn returns based upon the interest collected on the underlying mortgages.
 The three major federal mortgage lenders, Freddie Mac, Fannie Mae, and Ginnie Mae, all periodically issue widely held mortgage trusts.

 Related to this is a real estate mortgage investment conduit (REMIC), which is a special purpose vehicle that is used to pool mortgage loans and issue [mortgage-backed securities (MBS).](https://www.investopedia.com/terms/m/mbs.asp)Real estate mortgage investment conduits hold commercial and residential mortgages in trust and issue interests in these mortgages to investors.